icfnext/harbor/harbor-ui/src/main/content/jcr_root/apps/harbor/components/content/breadcrumbnavigation/v1/breadcrumbnavigation/README.md

 * `breadcrumbnavigation.html` - the primary rendering HTL.
 Establishes the breadcrumb list and calls the appropriate link rendering template for each item in the breadcrumb trail.
-* `rootpage.html` - HTL Template used to render the trail item representing the root page
+* `rootpage.html` - HTL Template used to render the trail item representing the root page.
+  Takes two parameters: `item` - the current item in the trail, `breadcrumb` - the `BreadcrumbNavigation` instance
-* `currentpage.html` - HTL Template used to render the trail item representing the current page
+* `currentpage.html` - HTL Template used to render the trail item representing the current page Takes two parameters: `item` - the current item in the trail, `breadcrumb` - the `BreadcrumbNavigation` instance
 * `intermediarypage.html` - HTL Template used to render the trail items representing all pages which are neither the root page nor the current page.
+  Takes two parameters: `item` - the current item in the trail, `breadcrumb` - the `BreadcrumbNavigation` instance
 * `empty.html` - Author helper template which is rendered in Edit mode when the trail is empty.

 ## Default Implementation